getamis/contract-training/slides/3_Smart_Contract_Solidity_Quick_Start.md

 - Contract receives Ether via a public function without payable modifier (including the constructor and the fallback function).

 - Contract receives Ether via a public accessor function.

+- Calling a zero-initialized variable of internal function type.

+- A `.transfer()` fails.

 ---
 ## No exceptions for `send` and low-level calls